timescale/docs/about/index.md

 ---
 title: Timescale products
+plans: [scale, enterprise]
 ---

 # Products and services

-3.2M+ Timescale databases power apps across IoT, sensors, AI, dev tools, crypto, and finance—all built on PostgreSQL.
+3.2M+ $COMPANY databases power apps across IoT, sensors, AI, dev tools, crypto, and finance—all built on PostgreSQL.
 We use PostgreSQL for everything; Choose the deployment that matches your engineering requirements:

-* **Timescale Cloud**: all the latest Timescale products and features that just work.
+* **$CLOUD_LONG**: all the latest $COMPANY products and features that just work.
 A reliable and worry-free PostgreSQL cloud for all your workloads.
 * **Self hosted**: create your best app from the comfort of your own developer environment.